 Yeah.

-Uh see, th the theory here, folks, is that with the stock market going up so much means that the U.S. economy is roaring, and when and the Federal Reserve has for decades been afraid of government growth, economic growth.
+See, the theory here, folks, is that with the stock market going up so much, means that the U.S. economy is roaring.

 They think they got to get the handle on it because they're really afraid of inflation.

-And so they think raising interest rates will slow down economic activity, which also slows down jobs, slows down hiring, it slows down uh productivity and wage increases, all at the altar of stopping inflation.
+And so they think raising interest rates will slow down economic activity, which also slows down jobs, slows down hiring, it slows down productivity and wage increases, all at the altar of stopping inflation.

-Um other economic things, if she raises interest rates, if they do this, are there countermeasures that yeah, well let's get going on cutting taxes.
+Other economic things, if she raises interest rates, if they do this, are there countermeasures that, yeah, well, get going on cutting taxes, get going on tax reform.

-Uh that should happen regardless what the Fed does.
+That should happen regardless what the Fed does.

 Yes.

-Just like they kept interest rates nonexistent to help Obama and his phantom recovery.
+Just like they kept interest rates non-existent to help Obama and his phantom recovery.

 Absolutely.